noamdom/dg-app/Readme.md

 You can try it yourself in [netlify](https://tender-tesla-6d5acb.netlify.app/)

-You can view the data schema in [heroku](https://dg-backend.herokuapp.com/)
+You can view the data in [heroku](https://dg-backend.herokuapp.com/)

 The frontend code [you can find here](https://github.com/noamdom/dg-app/tree/frontend)